Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 ### Data and Application Visualization

 Application Dashboards are a way to visualize and monitor an application's performance, health, and other metrics.
 They provide insights into how code and infrastructure changes impact application behavior and help customer support teams to understand the impact of change, performance, and availability issues on an application.
-Executive leadership and business stakeholders may also benefit from these products to track performance indicators to make informed decisions to align the applications performance with business objectives.
+Executive leadership and business stakeholders may also benefit from these products to track performance indicators to make informed decisions to align the application's performance with business objectives.
+By granting the appropriate stakeholders access to application dashboards, you promote transparency, encourage collaboration, and cultivate a shared comprehension of the application's performance.
+This enables informed decision-making and facilitates prompt issue resolution.

 ### Recommendations
 - Build an application dashboard with Azure Application Insights or Grafana and connect it to relevant data sources that store metrics from the AVS environment